+n) MS supporting S&F satellite operation is camped on an S&F cell belonging to a satellite, whose Satellite ID is not part of the S&F monitoring list, or the MS is currently running the T3451 timer.

 (In automatic PLMN selection mode, items a, c and f would normally cause a new PLMN selection, but even in this case, the situation may arise when no PLMNs are available and allowable for use).